jbkieffer/hello-world/teaching-notes/05-GitHubPages.md

 Inside my copy of Stephen's repository, I can make those edits I spotted.
 For our workshop, I'm going to edit `index.md` and add a few more Markdown examples.
 To follow along, open your copy of my `index.md`

-*Paste Markdown resources into Etherpad*
+*Paste Markdown resources into Jamboard*
 Markdown resource: https://guides.github.com/features/mastering-markdown/

 - Click the pencil in the upper right to edit the file directly in GH